 Among the hundreds of pieces of decorative art in the collection is a wonderful array of coloured glass, donated through Art Fund, which includes perfume bottles and drinking glasses.
 The 110 scent bottles are being displayed in their entirety for the first time.

 Did you know?

-Victoria Art Gallery are planning to bring the sounds, sights and delights of late 19th-century Bohemian Paris to Bath in a blockbuster exhibition in early 2020.
+Thanks to an Art Happens crowdfunding campaign, Victoria Art Gallery will bring the sounds, sights and delights of late 19th-century Bohemian Paris to Bath in a blockbuster exhibition in early 2020.
 Visitors will be able to immerse themselves in the Belle Époque – the performers, dancers and courtesans – through the iconic colour posters of Henri Toulouse-Lautrec, Alfons Mucha, Pierre Bonnard and others.

 It will be the gallery’s biggest show yet, and the only chance to see this fabulous collection in the UK.